LanLi2017/yw-idcc-17/README.md

      End XSB (cputime 0.05 secs, elapsetime 4.22 secs)
    ```

-  * Graphviz: a Graph Visuzlization Software for Unix and Windows.
+  * **Graphviz**: a Graph Visuzlization Software for Unix and Windows.
 It is available at [Graphviz homepage](http://www.graphviz.org).
 The download and installation page for Graphviz is at  [here](http://www.graphviz.org/Download.php).
 For Windows platform, please download `graphviz-2.38.msi` installer package and start the installer file.
 You might accept all default configurations.
 Please confirm if the `dot` command is available by typing the command below.
 If not, then first determined directory containing dot.exe binary (`C:\Program Files (x86)\Graphviz2.38\bin`) and ddded the directory containing the dot executable to my Windows PATH variable.

     ```sh
      C:\Users\tmcphill> dot